smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 The remote control framework allows apps to control certain modules, such as climate, radio, seat, lights, etc., within a vehicle.
 Vehicles running RPC v6.0+ may have multiple modules of the same type and each module can be controlled separately depending on seat location and permissions.

 !!!
 Note
 Not all head units support this feature.
-If using this feature in your app you will most likely need to request permission from the vehicle manufacturer.
+If you are using this feature in your app you will most likely need to request permission from the vehicle manufacturer.
 !!!

 ## Why Use Remote Control?